Rich and velvety chocolate buttercream frosting with heaps of chocolate flavor. Ideal to spread on cakes or to pipe onto cupcakes.

 Full instructions and measurements can always be found in the recipe card at the bottom of the post.
 This is a summary of the process to go along with the process photos.

 - It’s really simple to make this buttercream.
 Add softened butter (unsalted or lightly salted) to the bowl of your stand mixer.
 Start at slow speed and gradually increase the speed of your mixer.
-Let it go for around 3 minutes until your butter is looking quite pale in color.
+Let it whip until your butter is looking quite pale in color.

 - Then add in powdered sugar, cocoa powder, vanilla extract, milk and some (optional) instant espresso powder.

-- Mix again, starting at slow speed and gradually increasing speed until you’re at full speed and let the mixer run for 5-6 minutes until the frosting is very fluffy.
+- Mix again, starting at slow speed and gradually increasing speed until you’re at full speed and let the mixer run for a few minutes until the frosting is very fluffy.

 Chocolate Buttercream Frosting For Cake